karenpayneoregon/teach-sqlite/BackupDatabaseSampleApp/readme.md

 ﻿# About

-An example to show how to backup and SQLite database.
+An example to show how to backup a SQLite database.

 On first build a folder named Backups is creating from the following in this project file.